Wolfmyths/Genshin-Stopwatch/README.md

 ## How does it work?

-Genshin Stopwatch is a program that is *does not require an internet connection* to use and *does not run in the background*.
+Genshin Stopwatch is a program that *does not require an internet connection* to use.
 When you start up the program it will calculate the difference between when you started the program and when the destination of said timer is.

+*You can run the program in the background* or disable it in the settings if you want.

+When a stopwatch finished, a desktop notification will be played *(Check your windows notification and focus assist settings to make sure they will go off.)*

 When you close the application your stopwatches will save to the `save.txt` file.
 The save file is easily configurable and easy to read.